 Flag identifying if the INTERION-WALL is a demising wall (see Section 101(b) Definitions of the Standards).
+This is an integer flag keyword with a default of 0 (meaning the wall is not a demising wall).
 A value of one indicates the INTERIOR-WALL is a demising wall.
 Constructions of all demising walls are modified by the rules processor to have no heat gain or heat loss.